 Real estate commission is typically a single percentage of the sales price of a sold property that is paid to the seller’s agent’s Realty company directly out of escrow proceeds at the time of a sale.
 This commission calculator formula is fairly straight forward most of the time, but there are notable exceptions.
 Please note, all real estate commission is negotiable in the U.S. and there is no set standard.

 1. Who is Representing Who?

 Real estate agents that want to be sure not to overcharge their clients might have different rates depending on who represents who.
-For example, we charge a max. of 4.5% commission where we earn 2% at the time of sale and give away 2.5% to the buyer’s agent (which is by far the majority rate offered in our area).
+For example, we charge a max. of 4.5% commission where we earn 2% at the time of sale and give away 2.5% to the buyer’s agent (see a report on commissions for our area).
 But if a buyer’s agent on our team (and we have some of the top in the metro) brings the buyer we give an automatic, if small discount.
 The commission goes down to 4.25% total.
 Then if we represent both the buyer and the seller and there is no buyer’s agent involved (this is rare and something we only do if the seller wants us to) then the total commission goes down to 3%.
 Finally, if a seller approaches us with a buyer and wants us to supervise an off-market sale (let’s say a family member selling to another, or a tenant buying from a landlord) then the total charge is just 2% – since we are not even putting their home on the market and there is no buyer’s agent involved.
 Bottom line, if we save money we want to pass that on to the client.